Categories

 Winners games vs. losers games

 Dr. Ramo distinguishes between winner’s games and loser’s games.
-In professional tennis, for example, it’s a winners’ game because victory depends on the actions of the winner.
+Professional tennis, for example, is a winning game because victory depends on the winner’s actions.

 However, amateur tennis is considered a loser’s game since success is determined by the mistakes made by the loser.

 I had a tennis partner who played this very well.
-I hated his style.
+I was not too fond of his style.
 He rarely played any winning shots but kept winning games against me.
 After every game I lost I felt it was ok as I lost because of my mistakes only!

 Investing: The fastest way to get rich is to go slow